Who-Are-We-Now/What-is-Life/src/index.md

 **Benjamin Bratton**
 La Jolla, California
-September 2024
+September 2024 -->

+{% chapter 'foreword'%}

 # Foreword

-{% img 'wil1944' %}In late 2023, I set out to write *What Is Intelligence?*, a short volume on AI to help kick off the Antikythera book series in collaboration with MIT Press.
+In late 2023, I set out to write *What Is Intelligence?*, a short volume on AI to help kick off the Antikythera book series in collaboration with MIT Press.
 The title was an homage to physicist Erwin Schrödinger’s slim but influential 1944 book, *What Is Life?*

-In retrospect, it seems like no coincidence that my newly formed team at Google, Paradigms of Intelligence, was not only working to extend and improve on existing approaches to AI; we had also caught the Artificial Life bug, as many AI researchers have before.
+{% img 'wil1944' %}In retrospect, it seems like no coincidence that my newly formed team at Google, Paradigms of Intelligence, was not only working to extend and improve on existing approaches to AI; we had also caught the Artificial Life bug, as many AI researchers have before.
 Hence life, artificial and otherwise, became the focus of Part I of the book.
 Life and intelligence turn out to be deeply intertwined.
 Both are products of the same fundamental evolutionary forces, and both are (I will argue) computational at heart.
-It may be misleading even to think about them as distinct phenomena.
+It may be misleading even to think about them as distinct phenomena.{% endimg %}

 Our plan had always been to publish *What Is Intelligence?* both in print and freely online, in a serialized and media-rich form, beginning with a first installment for Antikythera’s launch event at MIT in October 2024\.
 It seemed natural to begin with Part I. Late that summer, we realized that since *What Is Intelligence?* had grown a good deal longer than I had originally imagined, Part I could stand alone as a little book in its own right.
 So we raced to get a few hundred in print.
 That is what you are now holding.
-It’s the right size, and covers the right material, to be called—with due deference to the 80-year-old original—*What Is Life?*{% endimg %}
+It’s the right size, and covers the right material, to be called—with due deference to the 80-year-old original—*What Is Life?*

 ---

+{% endchapter %}
+{% chapter_opener %}
 ## Abiogenesis

-{% img 'duret' %}**How did life on Earth begin?** In the nineteenth century, this seemed like an unanswerable question.
+**How did life <br> on Earth begin?**

+In the nineteenth century, this seemed like an unanswerable question.
 Researchers attempting to catch life in the act of “spontaneous generation” had come up empty-handed once they learned how to decontaminate their samples.

 As William Thomson (1824–1907), the future Lord Kelvin, put it in an 1871 address before the British Association for the Advancement of Science, “Dead matter cannot become living without coming under the influence of matter previously alive.
 This seems to me as sure a teaching of science as the law of gravitation.”[^1]

 Has life somehow *always* existed, then?
 Did it arrive on Earth from outer space, borne on an asteroid?
 Thomson thought so, and some still do.
 Not that this “panspermia” hypothesis really gets us anywhere.
-Where did the asteroid come from, and how did life arise *there*?{% endimg %}
+Where did the asteroid come from, and how did life arise *there*?{% endchapter_opener  %}

+{% img 'duret' %}
 Despite his clear articulation of the principle of evolution, Charles Darwin (1809–1882) didn’t have a clue either.
 That’s why, in 1863, he wrote to his close friend Joseph Dalton Hooker that “it is mere rubbish, thinking, at present, of origin of life; one might as well think of origin of matter.”[^2]

 Today, we have more of a clue, although the details may forever be lost to deep time.

-{% img 'blacksmokervideo' %}Biologists and chemists working in the field of *abiogenesis*—the study of the moment when, billions of years ago, chemistry became life—have developed multiple plausible origin stories.
+Biologists and chemists working in the field of *abiogenesis*—the study of the moment when, billions of years ago, chemistry became life—have developed multiple plausible origin stories.
 In one, proto-organisms in an ancient “RNA world” were organized around RNA molecules, which could both replicate and fold into 3D structures that could act like primitive enzymes.[^3] In an alternative “metabolism first” account,[^4] life began without genes, likely in the rock chimneys of “black smokers” on the ocean floor; RNA and DNA came later.
 It may eventually be possible to rule one or the other theory out … or it may not.
+{% endimg %}

+{% media_f 'blacksmokervideo' %}
 We’ll return to RNA and replication, but let’s begin by unpacking the “metabolism first” version in some detail, as it sheds light on the problem that confounded Darwin and his successors: how evolution can get off the ground without genetic heritability.
-As we’ll see, abiogenesis becomes less puzzling when we develop a more general understanding of evolution—one that can extend back to the time *before* life.{% endimg %}
+As we’ll see, abiogenesis becomes less puzzling when we develop a more general understanding of evolution—one that can extend back to the time *before* life.{% endmedia_f %}

 {% img 'volcanovideo' %}Let’s cast our minds back to our planet’s origins.
 The Hadean Eon began 4.6 billion years ago, when the Earth first condensed out of the accretion disc of rocky material orbiting our newborn star, the Sun.
 Our planet’s mantle, runnier than it is today and laden with hot, short-lived radioactive elements, roiled queasily, outgassing carbon dioxide and water vapor.
 The surface was a volcanic hellscape, glowing with lakes of superheated lava and pocked with sulfurous vents belching smoke.